cs411-alawini/sp24-cs411-team038-InsideOut/doc/Readme.md

 # Docs

-This folder is where we will keep your documentations (reports, proposals, etc).
+This folder is where we will keep our documentations (reports, proposals, etc).